batsimadz/Sankofa-Display/fontbakery/fontbakery-report.md

  * U+1DC6 COMBINING MACRON-GRAVE: not included in any glyphset definition
  * U+1DC7 COMBINING ACUTE-MACRON: not included in any glyphset definition
  * U+1DCA COMBINING LATIN SMALL LETTER R BELOW: not included in any glyphset definition
+ * U+2021 DOUBLE DAGGER: try adding adlam
  * U+2030 PER MILLE SIGN: try adding adlam
+ * U+2070 SUPERSCRIPT ZERO: not included in any glyphset definition
+ * U+2075 SUPERSCRIPT FIVE: not included in any glyphset definition
+ * U+2076 SUPERSCRIPT SIX: not included in any glyphset definition
+ * U+2077 SUPERSCRIPT SEVEN: not included in any glyphset definition
+ * U+2078 SUPERSCRIPT EIGHT: not included in any glyphset definition
+ * U+2079 SUPERSCRIPT NINE: not included in any glyphset definition
+ * U+2080 SUBSCRIPT ZERO: not included in any glyphset definition
+ * U+2081 SUBSCRIPT ONE: not included in any glyphset definition
+ * U+2082 SUBSCRIPT TWO: not included in any glyphset definition
+ * U+2083 SUBSCRIPT THREE: not included in any glyphset definition
+ * U+2084 SUBSCRIPT FOUR: not included in any glyphset definition
+ * U+2085 SUBSCRIPT FIVE: not included in any glyphset definition
+ * U+2086 SUBSCRIPT SIX: not included in any glyphset definition
+ * U+2087 SUBSCRIPT SEVEN: not included in any glyphset definition
+ * U+2088 SUBSCRIPT EIGHT: not included in any glyphset definition
+ * U+2089 SUBSCRIPT NINE: not included in any glyphset definition
+ * U+2126 OHM SIGN: not included in any glyphset definition
  * U+2144 TURNED SANS-SERIF CAPITAL Y: not included in any glyphset definition
+ * U+215B VULGAR FRACTION ONE EIGHTH: not included in any glyphset definition
+ * U+215C VULGAR FRACTION THREE EIGHTHS: not included in any glyphset definition
+ * U+215D VULGAR FRACTION FIVE EIGHTHS: not included in any glyphset definition
+ * U+215E VULGAR FRACTION SEVEN EIGHTHS: not included in any glyphset definition
  * U+2190 LEFTWARDS ARROW: try adding one of: symbols, math
  * U+2192 RIGHTWARDS ARROW: try adding one of: symbols, math
  * U+2194 LEFT RIGHT ARROW: try adding one of: symbols, math